Canon 1D X Mark II vs Panasonic GF7

 Review summary: Canon 1D X Mark II vs Panasonic GF7

-So how do things add up?
-Is there a clear favorite between the Canon 1D X Mark II and the Panasonic GF7?
+So what is the bottom line?
+Which of the two cameras – the Canon 1D X Mark II or the Panasonic GF7 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X Mark II:

 - More detail: Offers more megapixels (20 vs 15.8MP) with a 15% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: Larger sensor generates images with better, more accurate colors.